Tiverton Parkway railway station: Services

 The trains of both operators continue beyond Tiverton Parkway to serve stations onwards into Devon and Cornwall, including Exeter St Davids, Plymouth, Paignton and Penzance.

-The station is linked to both Tiverton and to Cullompton by hourly bus service 373.
-On Sundays and Bank Holidays the station is served by service 1 between Exeter and Tiverton.
+There are regular daily bus services to Tiverton and Cullompton on service 373 from outside the station building and is operated by Stagecoach South West.

 In addition to being situated close to the junction of the M5 motorway and the A361 North Devon link road, the National Cycle Network Route 3 (Bristol to Land's End) passes through the station and provides a safe and quiet route to local towns.